MnDOT reinstalling picnic tables, repairing stonework, removing invasive plants in Graeser Park in 2021

-A September 2020 CCX Media video discusses Graeser Park’s ownership with Robbinsdale City Manager Marcia Glick, as well as MnDOT’s Andrea Weber.
+Sept.
+4, 2020 – CCX Media’s Neil Pursley discussed Graeser Park’s ownership with Robbinsdale City Manager Marcia Glick, as well as MnDOT’s Andrea Weber.
 Both indicate that they may be getting closer to an agreement.

-Once Graeser Park is owned by the City, we hope plans to preserve and restore the park will begin.
+Once Graeser Park is owned by the City, plans to preserve and restore the park can continue MnDOT’s 2021 work.

-Graeser Park Beehivers and supporters are reviewing the application for MnDOT’s new Highway Sponsorship Program.
-It partners with businesses, civic groups, or individuals to expand the beauty, livability and environmental sustainability of state highways.
-All preservation efforts are on hold until the application is approved.
+The Highway Sponsorship Program partners with businesses, civic groups, or individuals to expand the beauty, livability, and environmental sustainability of state highways.

-If you support saving this park, you’re also a Graeser Park Beehiver.
+If you support saving this park, you’re a Graeser Park Beehiver.

 Non-profit group will launch fundraising after title is transferred